RPGReki/reki.wtf/site/privacy.md

 ## Logs

-This page uses Cloudflare and Netlify.
+This page uses Netlify.
-When you visit this site, Cloudflare — and to a lesser degree Netlify — will process your Log Data which includes but is no limited to IP address (real or proxied), system configuration information and information about the access to this site.
+When you visit this site, Netlify — will process your Log Data which includes but is no limited to IP address (real or proxied), system configuration information and information about the access to this site.

 When you comment, the comment and Log Data will be processed by Netlify.

-For more information, refer to the [Privacy Policy of Cloudflare](https://www.cloudflare.com/en-ca/privacypolicy/){:target="_blank" rel="noopener nofollow"} and the [Privacy Policy of Netlify](https://www.netlify.com/privacy/){:target="_blank" rel="noopener nofollow"} respectively.
+For more information, refer to the [Privacy Policy of Netlify](https://www.netlify.com/privacy/){:target="_blank" rel="noopener nofollow"} respectively.

 ## Gravatar Images & Social Media Links